rmsrosa/random_notes/docs/src/generative/score_and_langevin.md

 ```math
     \nu \mathrm{d}X_t = - \nabla U(X_t)\;\mathrm{d}t + \sigma \;\mathrm{d}W_t.
 ```
-The time scale for this approximation to hold is a short time scale represented by $\tilde t = \frac{t}{\nu}$.
+The time scale for this approximation to hold is a short time scale represented by $\tilde t = t / \nu$.
 Rescaling leads to the *overdamped Langevin equation*
 ```math
     \mathrm{d}\tilde X_t = - \nabla_{\tilde x}\tilde U(\tilde X_{\tilde t})\;\mathrm{d}\tilde t + \sqrt{\frac{2k_B T}{m}}\;\mathrm{d}\tilde W_{\tilde t}.
 ```
 We will do the details of this change of variables below, when performing a different approach of taking the overdamped asymptotic limit $\nu \rightarrow \infty$.

-For the moment, notice that, in the absence of a force field $U=U(x)$, we are left with (dropping the tildes in the rescaled equation)
+For the moment, notice that, in the absence of a force field $U=U(x)$, we are left (dropping the tildes in the rescaled equation) with
 ```math
     \mathrm{d}X_t = \sqrt{\frac{2k_B T}{m}} \;\mathrm{d}W_t,
 ```
-which is the Brownian motion, with the solution
+which is the Brownian motion equation, with the solution
 ```math
     X_t = \sqrt{\frac{2k_B T}{m}} W_t.
 ```
 In this way, we recover the Brownian motion from the Langevin equation as the overdamped limit without a force field.

 Now we go back to the rescaling to a more representative time scale and deduce the overdamped approximation at the limit $\nu \rightarrow \infty$.
 Making the change of time scale to
 ```math
     \tilde t = \frac{t}{\nu},
 ```